openSUSE/news-o-o/_posts/2011-07-14-opensuse-conference-2011-planning-meeting.markdown

 wordpress_id: 9723
 ---

-Let's discuss together what the current status of each area is, who's responsible and what needs to be done.Â  For details see the [agenda](http://en.opensuse.org/openSUSE:Conference_meeting).
+Let's discuss together what the current status of each area is, who's responsible and what needs to be done.
+For details see the [agenda](http://en.opensuse.org/openSUSE:Conference_meeting).

-We'll meet at freenode IRC in theÂ  #opensuse-project channel.
+We'll meet at freenode IRC in the  #opensuse-project channel.

 We'll update the [wiki](http://en.opensuse.org/openSUSE:Conference_Planning_2011) as part of this.